cometbft/cometbft/docs/references/architecture/adr-112-proposer-based-timestamps.md

 A negative value in the `POLRound` field indicates that the block has not previously been proposed on the network.
 Therefore the validation logic will check for timely when `POLRound == -1`.

-When a validator receives a `Proposal` message, it records it `proposalReceiveTime` as the current Unix time known to the validator.
+When a node receives a `Proposal` message, it records it `proposalReceiveTime` as the current Unix time known to the node.
-The validator will check that the `Proposal.Timestamp` is at most `PRECISION` greater than `proposalReceiveTime`, and at maximum `PRECISION + MSGDELAY` less than `proposalReceiveTime`.
+The node will check that the `Proposal.Timestamp` is at most `PRECISION` greater than `proposalReceiveTime`, and at maximum `PRECISION + MSGDELAY` less than `proposalReceiveTime`.
 If the timestamp is not within these bounds, the proposed block will not be considered `timely`.

-Once a full block matching the `Proposal` message is received, the validator will also check that the timestamp in the `Header.Timestamp` of the block matches this `Proposal.Timestamp`.
+Once a full block matching the `Proposal` message is received, the node will also check that the timestamp in the `Header.Timestamp` of the block matches this `Proposal.Timestamp`.
 Using the `Proposal.Timestamp` to check `timely` allows for the `MSGDELAY` parameter to be more finely tuned since `Proposal` messages do not change sizes and are therefore faster to gossip than full blocks across the network.

-A validator will also check that the proposed timestamp is greater than the timestamp of the block for the previous height.
+A node will also check that the proposed timestamp is greater than the timestamp of the block for the previous height.
 If the timestamp is not greater than the previous block's timestamp, the block will not be considered valid, which is the same as the current logic.

 #### Timestamp validation when a block has received a Polka

 When a block is re-proposed that has already received a +2/3 majority of `Prevote`s (i.e., a Polka) on the network, the `Proposal` message for the re-proposed block is created with a `POLRound` that is `>= 0`.
-A validator will not check that the `Proposal` is `timely` if the proposal message has a non-negative `POLRound`.
+A node will not check that the `Proposal` is `timely` if the proposal message has a non-negative `POLRound`.
-If the `POLRound` is non-negative, each validator will simply ensure that it received the `Prevote` messages for the proposed block in the round indicated by `POLRound`.
+If the `POLRound` is non-negative, each node (although this is only relevant for validators) will simply ensure that it received the `Prevote` messages for the proposed block in the round indicated by `POLRound`.

-If the validator does not receive `Prevote` messages for the proposed block before the proposal timeout, then it will prevote nil.
+If the node is a validator and it does not receive `Prevote` messages for the proposed block before the proposal timeout, then it will prevote nil.
 Validators already check that +2/3 prevotes were seen in `POLRound`, so this does not represent a change to the prevote logic.

-A validator will also check that the proposed timestamp is greater than the timestamp of the block for the previous height.
+A node will also check that the proposed timestamp is greater than the timestamp of the block for the previous height.
 If the timestamp is not greater than the previous block's timestamp, the block will not be considered valid, which is the same as the current logic.

 Additionally, this validation logic can be updated to check that the `Proposal.Timestamp` matches the `Header.Timestamp` of the proposed block, but it is less relevant since checking that votes were received is sufficient to ensure the block timestamp is correct.